What is NetSuite and Why is it so Popular?

 In most cases, NetSuite is bought with the help a NetSuite partner that is known as a VAR or Value Added Reseller.
 Often, would-be NetSuite users are not familiar enough with the NetSuite platform to make optimal decisions during the configuration and implementation phases of the project.
 These users rely on the VAR to make those decisions for them.
 Along with consulting fresh NetSuite users, VARs also help negotiate the price of NetSuite, add an extra layer of support to help with user questions, and can do a lot of the heavy lifting with the initial implementation.

-Purchases can be made directly through NetSuite. this is only recommended if you have a lot of NetSuite experience aboard your team or are preparing to use the SuiteSuccess program offered by NetSuite.
+Purchases can be made directly through NetSuite.
+This is only recommended if you have a lot of NetSuite experience aboard your team, are preparing to use the SuiteSuccess program offered by NetSuite, or are planning on doing the NetSuite Implementation alone.

 SuiteSuccess is a managed service NetSuite put together for newer users.
 It’s designed to reduce the number of failed implementations and poor quality experiences that happen as a result of lack of familiarity with the NetSuite platform.